Lukasa/mkcert/README.md

-# Trustdeck
+# Mkcert

-Trustdeck is a web service that allows you to build customised TLS trust stores.
+mkcert.org is a web service that allows you to build customised TLS trust stores.